Lama782/NewFrontend/README.md

 **Functionalities for an Admin:**

-- list all users, delete or block a user.x
+- list all users, delete or block a user.>
 - list all orders.x
-- Add a new category, update info of a category, remove a category.xx
+- Add a new category, update info of a category, remove a category.xxXXX

 **Form Validation:**